kumar88kanishk/undeadgame/README.md

 # undeadgame

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to play undead game.

 ## Usage